Shopify/unity-buy-sdk/EXAMPLES.md

 });
 ```

-## Apple Pay checkout
+## Native pay checkout

-You can allow users to pay with Apple Pay, providing a seamless checkout experience.
+You can allow users to pay with native pay (Apple Pay or Android Pay, depending on the device OS), providing a seamless checkout experience.

-To determine whether the user is able to make a payment with Apple Pay, you can use the `CanCheckoutWithNativePay` method.
-If the user has this capability, then you can use `CheckoutWithNativePay` to present the Apple Pay authentication interface to the user.
+To determine whether the user is able to make a payment with native pay, you can use the `CanCheckoutWithNativePay` method.
+If the user has this capability, then you can use `CheckoutWithNativePay` to present the native pay authentication interface to the user.
 If they do not, then you can accept payment using [Web View Checkout](#web-view-checkout).

 `CheckoutWithNativePay` takes in 4 parameters:

+* `key`
-* `key` is the Merchant ID of your application found on your [Apple Developer Portal](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html)
+  * **On iOS** is the Merchant ID of your application found on your [Apple Developer Portal](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html).
+  * **On Android** is a Base64-encoded public key found on your Shopify admin page.
+To locate the key, navigate to _Admin_ > _Apps_ > _Manage private apps_ > _{Your private app}_ > _Storefront API_ > _Configure Mobile Buy SDK settings (optional)_ > _MOBILE BUY SDK (ANDROID)_.
 * `CheckoutSuccessCallback` is called when the user has completed a checkout successfully.
 * `CheckoutCancelCallback` is called when the user cancels out of the checkout.
 * `CheckoutFailureCallback` is called when an error was encountered during the checkout.
 The callback will be passed an instance of `ShopifyError` describing the issue.